 In this somewhat distant future when autonomous vehicles are ubiquitous in cities road infrastructure could reflect a more eco-friendly design.
 Modern roads are designed around human errors, they are wider than they need to be and include large walls and other barriers.
 In the future, the space used by such preventative measures could instead be used for vegetation of parks to increase the livability of cities.

 For those that are worried about the impact of AI on jobs, AI itself is being seen as the answer as AI systems can be valuable tools to gain information and be educated.
 Online courses assisted by AI to learn from users’ preferences can break down barriers to accessing education for those who may have to work or can otherwise not physically attend school.
 As people have to find new skills after being displaced by machines, easy access to education will become more important than ever before.

 AI and automation have not yet neared their full potential for economic disruption.
 According to research from McKinsey, twelve new technologies that are in their early stages of adoption could double global GDP by 2025.
 Cities are the bases for technology development given their capacity for research and capacity for investment.

-No one can say for sure what cities will rise up to lead AI innovation, however forty-three percent of industry leaders in technology and innovation believe that the global innovation hub is very likely to move away from Silicon Valley in the next few years (KPMG).
+No one can say for sure what cities will rise up to lead AI innovation, however, 43% of industry leaders in technology and innovation believe that the global innovation hub is very likely to move away from Silicon Valley in the next few years (KPMG).
 This shift could lead to a new region that attracts the best and brightest entrepreneurs and benefits from heavy investment.